azicchetti/jquerymobile-router/README.md

 Upgrade notes
 =====================
+v20130515 to v20130525
+	Your bC handlers need to explicitly invoke e.preventDefault()

 0.5 to 0.6
 	You can define a default handler in the "conf" object.
 This will be called when no matching routes are found in the set you've provided